dinedal/cirgonus/README.md

 * Listen: `host:port` (host optional) designation on where the agent should listen.
+* Username: the username for basic authentication.
+* Password: the password for basic authentication.
 * Plugins: An array of plugin definitions.
 See `Plugins`.

 ## Plugins